aniolpetit/irwa-2025-group06/IRWA_Part4_Report.md

 3. **Request/session instrumentation** – Every route (`/`, `/search`, `/doc_details`, `/stats`, `/dashboard`, `/track_dwell`) now bootstraps the analytics session, logs the HTTP request, and forwards the visitor context to `AnalyticsData`.
 The search results template includes the rank position inside the `/doc_details` link, ensuring clicks are attributed to their slot.
 The document-details page hosts the dwell-time beacon and exposes the `search_id` so clicks link back to queries.

 Because all metrics and charts read from the same in-memory warehouse, instructors can replay traffic in their environment and instantly see the dashboard update without provisioning external services.

+PER VOSALTRES, L'ÚLTIM QUE HO TREGUI:
+### 4.4 Reproducing the analytics demo

+To populate every widget in a fresh environment, run the following manual test:

+1. Start the Flask app, open two browser contexts (normal + incognito), and consent to the geo prompt in one of them.
+2. In the first window, submit at least four queries (include a nonsense query to trigger zero-result counts), open the top three documents per query, wait a few seconds, then return to the results page so dwell events fire.
+Repeat one query twice to populate “Top Queries”.
+3. In the second window, decline the geo prompt, run two different queries, and open at least one result per query; leave one detail tab open for ≈10 seconds to create longer dwell samples.
+4. Visit `/dashboard` and `/stats` from both windows to log request traffic.
+Optionally hit a missing route to record a 404, so the status breakdown chart shows more than HTTP 200s.

+Following those steps yields non-zero values everywhere: KPI cards update, missions show as “search journey”, the geo/device/OS counters differentiate “Unknown” from real locations, price/brand charts render with slices/bars, and the dwell histogram displays returning-time buckets.